Skip to Main Content

 Print copies of the MLA Handbook 9th edition may be found both by request at the Reference Desk (2nd floor) and on Reserve (1st floor) under the call number LB2369 .M52 2021.

-This libguide for MLA 9, the most current MLA style is in process.
-Please consult the follow sources for MLA 9 in the meantime:
+This libguide for MLA 9 (the most current MLA style) is in process.
+Feel free to consult other MLA 9 Style sources below for information not found in this guide:

 MLA (9th ed.)
 Citation Style (Douglas College Library)